chungoid/kalipyfi/README.md

 # Usage

-Kalipyfi integrates several tools into a single, cohesive interface:
+Kalipyfi integrates access to all tools into a single two-pane tmux window.
+Access tool specific submenus from the main menu by selecting `[1] Tools` and then from any given tools 'View' menu option you may selectively swap background panes into view within the main user-interface.

 ### hcxtool